SimoneOdegard/reading-notes/class01.md

 Any reference to a commit’s SHA-1 hash will be automatically converted into a link to that commit on GitHub.
 [Source](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

-### Issue references within a respository
+### Issue references within a repository
-Any number that refers to an Issue or Pull Request will be automatically covereted into a link.
+Any number that refers to an Issue or Pull Request will be automatically converted into a link.
 [Source](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)

 ### Emojis
 Emojis are also available on GitHub!
 Here is a link to every image that GitHub supports.[Emoji List](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)